tannerdolby/metagen-docs/docs/options/custom-tags.md

 ```

 ### minified
-A boolean value which determines if the metagen output is minified.
-E.g. `minified=true`
+A boolean value which determines if metagen output is minified.